tdtu98/JAIST_Chatbot_v2/README.md

 ```
 docker-compose -f docker-compose.yml up
 ```
-You also need to create an .env file to store your openapi key and the mongodb username=admin together with password=secret.
+You also need to create an .env file to store your openai api key and the mongodb username=admin together with password=secret.
 To access the website, please connect to localhost:80.
 If you want to check the database, please connect to localhost:8081